Q. What is the environmental surcharge?

-The environmental surcharge reflects the cost of equipment and other expenses our power supplier, East Kentucky Power Cooperative, incurs as it complies with EPA regulations on power plant emissions.
+A. The surcharge reflects the cost of equipment and other expenses our power supplier incurs to comply with EPA regulations on power plant emissions.

 Q. What equipment is needed to comply with EPA rules?

 A. East Kentucky Power Cooperative, our power supplier, hafs had to install expensive equipment like scrubbers to meet government regulations.
 The surcharge covers operation and maintenance of this equipment, and other environmental costs.

 Q. Why does it change from month to month?

 A. It changes as environmental costs fluctuate.
 It also changes because there is a "true up" to account for monthly over-or under-collection of these costs.

 Q. How is the surcharge amount calculated?